Human Origins: An Introduction to Biological Anthropology

 Project 1: Students will prepare a dynamic lesson for high school students discussing the intersection of biological human variation and cultural concepts of race.
 Students will work on this project in small groups and will post their lessons to the Blackboard Discussion Board page to share with the class.

-Project 2: Students will create a digital museum-type display, including a visual phylogeny of hominine ancestors, and an in-depth focus on a species of their choosing.
+Project 2: Students will create a digital museum-type display, including a visual phylogeny of hominin ancestors, and an in-depth focus on a species of their choosing.
 This digital display may take the form of a website, zoom/VoiceThread presentation, Prezi, etc.

 Late work policy: Due dates for all assignments are indicated within each module.
-LATE MATERIALS WILL BE ASSESSED A GRADE PENALTY; 10% deduction for anything submitted within 24 hours after the deadline, 50% deduction for anything submitted beyond one full day late.
+LATE MATERIALS WILL RECEIVE A GRADE PENALTY; 10% deduction for anything submitted within 24 hours after the deadline, 50% deduction for anything submitted beyond one full day late.
 Given the shortened schedule of this course, work will not be accepted more than 5 days late.